openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

 Additional configuration when the DHCP agent is not running on the Network Node
 --------------------------------------------------------------------------------
-If a DHCP Agent is not running on the network node then the network node physical connection to the Nexus switch must be added to all compute hosts that require access to the network node.
+If a DHCP Agent is not running on the network node then the network node physical connection to the Nexus switch must be added to all OpenStack hosts that require access to the network node.
 As an example, if the network node is physically connected to Nexus switch 192.168.1.1 port 1/10 then the following configuration is required.